jdmunro/react-native-spotlight-search/README.md

 ## A Note About Thumbnails

-Currently, in order to use an image it must exist locally on the device.
+Currently, in order to use an image path it must exist locally on the device in the project assets folder.
 This is a limitation of iOS rather than of this library.

-This means it is not possible to use images hosted on the web.
-Additionally, there is a limitation that you cannot use a statically imported image managed by React Native.
-Instead, you _must_ manually add the image to your app's asset catalog.

-Suggestions on how to improve this are welcome!
+To use images that are not in your assets folder (local or remote files), read them as base64 and include the string value using the ```thumbnailData``` property.

 ## To-do

 * Support additional built in types (location etc).
-* Improve image handling.
 * Public links.
 * Initial release.
 * New iOS 10 features.